Germany seeks 'level playing field' in China | DW | 19.06.2019

 New world, new rules

 Altmaier said he also planned to discuss strengthening investment rules between China and the EU.
-Over the past two decades, Germany has been a prime destination for Chinese investment, making it one of the EU countries to benefit most from Chinese investment.
+Over the past two decades, Germany has been a prime destination for Chinese investment, making it one of the EU countries to benefit most from such schemes.

 But with an ongoing US-led trade war, the situation has changed.
 The new European Commission would need to draw up a bloc-wide industrial policy that better represents member states interests, especially as it concerns China, Altmaier said.